whoodes/CLRS-Problem-Set-Solutions/README.md

 along with implementations of *Extract_Max* and *Insert*, with corresponding analyses for each.

 We then pay a small homage to Dijkstra with an implementation of a *3_Way_Quicksort*.
-A powerful approach in the respect that such an algorithm addresses the slight weakness Quicksort has when it comes to sorted, reverse sorted, or nearly sorted inputs.
+A powerful approach in the respect that such an algorithm addresses the weakness Quicksort has when it comes to sorted, reverse sorted, or nearly sorted inputs.

 ### D-Ary Heaps